-In addition to the CEO, the Executive comprises the Chief Operating Officer, five General Managers and the Company Secretary and General Counsel each being the respective leaders for Seqwater's seven business groups.
+In addition to the CEO, the Executive comprises seven Executive General Managers each being the respective leaders for Seqwater's seven business groups.
 The Executive provides leadership and direction to Seqwater's workforce and drives the achievement of Seqwater's strategic priorities and compliance with regulatory obligations.

-3.4.1 Company Secretary and General Counsel
+3.4.1 Executive General Manager Legal and Governance

-The Board is supported by the Company Secretary and General Counsel (CSGC) as Secretary.
-The CSGC is accountable to the Board for facilitating Seqwater's corporate governance processes, providing general advice to the Board, and ensuring compliance with Board policies and procedures.
-The appointment, performance review, and removal of the CSGC as Secretary is a Board reserved matter.
+The Board is supported by the Executive General Manager (EGM) Legal and Governance as Company Secretary.
+The EGM Legal and Governance is accountable to the Board for facilitating Seqwater's corporate governance processes, providing general advice to the Board, and ensuring compliance with Board policies and procedures.
+The appointment, performance review, and removal of the EGM Legal and Governance as Company Secretary is a Board reserved matter.